-If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash, cash equivalents, and short-term investments, additional paid-in capital, total stockholders' (deficit) equity, and total capitalization as of September 30, 2023, would be \$ million, \$ million, \$ million, and \$ million, respectively.
+If the underwriters' option to purchase additional shares is exercised in full, our pro forma as adjusted cash, cash equivalents, and short-term investments, additional paid-in capital, total stockholders' equity, and total capitalization as of December 31, 2023, would be \$223.1 million, \$358.9 million, \$222.8 million, and \$222.8 million, respectively.

-The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above, above is based on 311,565,566 shares of our common stock outstanding as of September 30, 2023, including 39,098 shares subject to our right of repurchase, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 287,446,844 shares of our common stock immediately prior to the closing of this offering, and excludes:
+The number of shares of our common stock issued and outstanding, pro forma and pro forma as adjusted in the table above, above is based on 15,989,333 shares of our common stock outstanding as December 31, 2023, including 1,481 shares subject to our right of repurchase, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into 14,740,840 shares of our common stock immediately prior to the closing of this offering, and excludes:

-- 52,416,096 shares of common stock issuable upon the exercise of stock options outstanding as of September 30, 2023, with a weighted-average exercise price of \$0.21 per share; - 2,835,000 shares of common stock issuable upon exercise of stock options granted subsequent to September 30, 2023, with a weighted-average exercise price of \$0.23 per share; - a number of shares of our common stock reserved for future issuance under our 2024 Plan, which will become effective in connection with this offering, which will equal the sum of (1) shares, plus (2) shares of common stock remaining available for issuance under our 2018 Equity Incentive Plan (the 2018 Plan) as of the effective date of the 2024 Plan, which shares will be added to the 2024 Plan upon its effectiveness, plus (3) any potential evergreen increases pursuant to the terms of the 2024 Plan; and - a number of shares of our common stock reserved for future issuance under our ESPP, which will become effective in connection with this offering, which will equal the sum of (1) shares, plus (2) any potential evergreen increases pursuant to the terms of the ESPP.
+- 2,813,937 shares of common stock issuable upon the exercise of stock options outstanding as of December 31, 2023, with a weighted-average exercise price of \$4.13 per share; - 840,292 shares of common stock issuable upon exercise of stock options granted subsequent to December 31, 2023, with a weighted-average exercise price of \$8.19 per share; - a number of the IPO grants equal to 2.2% of the number of shares of our common stock to be outstanding upon the closing of this offering (calculated on an as-converted basis and after giving effect to the number of shares of our common stock to be sold in this offering and assuming the exercise in full of the underwriters' option to purchase additional shares), granted in connection with this offering under our 2024 Plan, which became effective in connection with this offering, to certain of our executive officers, directors, employees and consultants, at an exercise price equal to the initial public offering price in this offering; - a number of shares of our common stock reserved for future issuance under our 2024 Plan (which number includes the IPO Grants), which will equal the sum of (1) a number of shares equal to 12.0% of the number of shares of our common stock to be outstanding upon the closing of this offering (calculated on an as-converted basis and after giving effect to the number of shares of our common stock to be sold in this offering and assuming the exercise in full of the underwriters' options to purchase additional shares), plus (2) 24,841 shares of our common stock remaining available for future issuance under our 2018 Plan as of the effectiveness of the 2024 Plan, which shares will be added to the share reserve under the 2024 Plan upon its effectiveness, plus (3) any potential evergreen increases pursuant to the terms of the 2024 Plan; and - a number of shares of our common stock reserved for future issuance under our ESPP, which became effective in connection with this offering, which will equal the sum of (1) a number of shares equal to 1% of the number of shares of our common stock to be outstanding upon the closing of this offering (calculated on an as-converted basis and after giving effect to the number of shares of our common stock to be sold in this offering and assuming the exercise in full of the underwriters' options to purchase additional shares), plus (2) any potential evergreen increases pursuant to the terms of the ESPP.